devgoks/jump-email-sorting-app/README.md

 - `DATABASE_URL` is set in `fly.toml` to `file:/data/app.db` (SQLite on the mounted volume at `/data`).
 - The app runs `npx prisma migrate deploy` automatically on each deploy (see `fly.toml` `release_command`).
-- Cron: Fly doesn’t automatically schedule HTTP calls for you.
-Keep using an external scheduler (e.g. GitHub Actions, cron-job.org) to `POST /api/cron/sync` with `Authorization: Bearer $CRON_SECRET`, or enable the internal cron and keep at least one machine always running.

 ## Tests